mhsefidgar/Cpp/dataStorageCpp.md

 cout << *ptr; // Output: 10 (dereferencing the pointer)
 ```

-4. References: References provide an alternative name for an existing variable.
+4.  **References**: References provide an alternative name for an existing variable.
 They must be initialized when declared and cannot be changed to refer to another variable.
 Here's an example:

 ```